Akshay709653/Expense-Tracker-SQL/README.md

-# Expense Tracker — Oracle SQL & PL/SQL Project
+# Expense Tracker â€” Oracle SQL & PL/SQL Project

 An SQL/PLSQL based Expense Tracker System developed as a learning project.
 Designed for tracking expenses with categorized reports and procedure-driven data entry.